dylan-keyt/catch/README.md

 I decided to use eslint so I wouldn't have to worry about formatting everything at the last minute.
 After reviewing the specifications again, it seems that I missed a requirement about the metadata appearing in the header.
 This won't be difficult as I've already set up the API call, just need to handle it and add tests of course.

 #### Time spent so far: 20 pomodoros (~10 hours)

+### Day 4 - Morning
+I spent way too long on writing a good test for ProductList.
+I understand that the philosophy behind react-testing-library is just to test what you need, whatever's most useful to the user.
+I was having a lot of trouble with the async calls to getProducts, and unfortunately had to cut it short and mock those calls instead.
+In a real-world scenario, I would just ask someone about the best way to test what I have written.

+I'll proceed with the unit tests, and add the metadata handler when I get up to that part.

+#### Time spent so far: 24 pomodoros (~12 hours)